a Desktop Screen Utility for Windows and Mac

 Precision opacity

-Dial the intensity from 15% to 30% — enough to change the screen surface without blurring your work.
+Dial the intensity from 15% to 30%.
+Enough to change the screen surface without blurring your work.
 No color shifting, no loss of clarity.

 Generated using feTurbulence for organic, natural-looking grain.
 A subtle matte finish that mimics high-quality paper stocks.